 - current and archived copies of newsletter (available online and at the Whyte Museums of the Canadian Rockies, Banff and Canmore Libraries).

 - A strong membership to sustain efforts to protect the natural world, in the face of ever-increasing numbers and complexity of environmental issues.

 The elected positions for a one year period are:

 The activities of the Board of Directors consist of:

 - Representation on issues, preparation of letters and briefs.

 Join the group!

+Come to our public events, submit your observations to HELS or contact us with your concerns.
 We need you wherever you live in the Bow Valley, and welcome whatever help and support you can give us.
 Membership application.